MalteHerrmann/random-scripts/202411_update_evmOS_repo_from_evmos/README.md

 go get "$TARGET" && go mod tidy && cd example_chain && go get "$TARGET" && go mod tidy && cd ..
 ```

+This logic is **executed by this tool**, whenever it matches a dependency bump commit.

 ## Example

 First we generate the diffs from the most recent commits in the Evmos repository.